fidesmo/gradle-javacard/Readme.md

 the classes you have under /src/test).
 The aim is to remove the lib/api.jar from the javacard sdk in order to prevent clashes between the official javacard api and one provided by jcardsim.

+### Building without javacard sdk

 In case you want to run the build and the test one a continuous integration system, you can do so without providing a javacard sdk.
 If no sdk is detected but jcardsim has been added the plugin compiles you applet against the javacard api provided by jcardsim.

+Converting the java code to java card applet is not supported without javacard sdk.